-George Nauck, President of Golf For Blind, Inc. began developing technology for golf ranges in 1992, shortly after retiring from managing chemical plants in Massachusetts and Alabama.
+George Nauck, Inventor of Golf For Blind began developing technology for golf ranges in 1992, shortly after retiring from managing chemical plants in Massachusetts and Alabama.
 He adopted the business name Encore Golf and labelled his developed golf range measurement systems Advanced Range Performance Measurement Systems.

 The TopTracer technology seen on televised golf events uses the technology developed, patented, and demonstrated by Encore!!
 Golf in the mid 90’s.
 This technology is that which will be employed on ranges everywhere that we can attract the blind and visually impaired.
 Priority will be given to VA Adaptive Golf programs.

 George Nauck Qualifications:

 B.S.
 Chemical Engineering Texas A. & M. College 1960